2026 FIFA World Cup™ Prediction: From Chaos to Clock

 The 2026 FIFA World Cup reveals the next phase of global culture: physical spectacle fused with digital infrastructure; national emotion measured through real-time markets; broadcast ritual extended through data; fan attention converted into programmable participation; memory transformed into searchable, tradable, and collectible form.

-This is why the tournament belongs inside the The Phygital Times editorial field.
+This is why the tournament belongs inside The Phygital Times editorial field.

 That distinction matters.